JvanKatwijk/dab-cmdline/README.md

 ----------------------------------------------------------------------------

-Example 10 is contributed by Hayati Ayguen and - when run - gives some information on the processing of a.o the TII
+Example 10 is contributed by Hayati Ayguen and - when run - gives some information on the processing of a.o the TII.
+Compiling it will require definition of some constants.

 -------------------------------------------------------------------------------
 A DAB scanner